gaoxingliang/dbupgrader/README.md

 ### add column if not exists

+<font color='red'>note if you are using alibaba druid, the below sql will cause an error. please use the java code WITHOUT IF NOT EXISTS </font> see tracking issue: https://github.com/alibaba/druid/issues/6067

 ```sql
 ALTER TABLE XX ADD COLUMN IF NOT EXISTS name VARCHAR(100);
 ```

+Or java code `SqlHelperUtils#smartAddColumn("ALTER TABLE XX ADD COLUMN YYY VARCHAR(100)")`

 ### insert records if not exists